faya7/git-learnig/README.md

-# git-learnig
+# git-learning
-this is for lear git
+this is for learn git